vineetpandita10/MacOS-Clone-using-GO-Lang-with-various-applications/README.md

 # MacOS-Clone-using-GO-Lang
-This clone consists of MacOS like UI.
-And has various applications like Calculator, WeatherApp, DiceGame, Gallery &amp; QR CodeScanner.
+This project is a clone of MacOS.
+It has MacOS like UI and has various applications like Calculator, WeatherApp, DiceGame, Gallery, QRCodeMaker & more.